Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/api-node.md

     * **Custom Name**: Enter an appropriate name for the node.
     * **Type**: Select the API type from the drop-down list - REST or SOAP.
-    * **Integration Type**: Select the integration type for the connection—synchronous or Asynchronous—and choose the timeout duration for the integration.
+    * **Integration Type**: Select the integration type for the connection—synchronous or Asynchronous—and set the timeout duration for the integration.
         * **Synchronous**: The allowed range is 5 to 180 seconds (3 minutes).
 The default is 60 seconds.

+        * **Asynchronous**:
-        * **Asynchronous**: The allowed range is 30 seconds to 300 seconds (5 minutes).
+            * **Set timeout**: The allowed range is 30 seconds to 300 seconds (5 minutes).
 The default is 60 seconds.
+            * **No timeout**: This allows the integration to wait indefinitely for the response without triggering a timeout error.
+This gives users the flexibility to automate their own processes, like approvals and checks, within their custom workflows before sending the response back.
+(Ensure to select the same "No timeout" setting for both the API node and the agent to prevent any timeouts.)

         The node will trigger a timeout error if the request is not completed within the selected time frame.